-At Pearson's Soldiers' Hill Angus Farm, the orchard grass, fescue and bluegrass hay he grows run anywhere from 58% to 62% TDN and 8% to 14% CP.
+At Pearson's Soldiers' Hill Angus Farm, the orchard grass, fescue and bluegrass hay he grows runs anywhere from 58% to 62% TDN and 8% to 14% CP.
 The highest-quality bales go to growing cattle, which include weaned calves, replacement heifers and young bulls.
 He supplements them lightly with grain, at less than 1% of their body weight per head, per day.
-Mid-quality hay goes to lactating fall-calving cows, so they'll be in good condition for rebreeding, which includes both artificial insemination (AI) and embryo transfer (ET).
-The lower-quality hay goes to the spring calving herd, which is dry during the winter when he typically feeds the most stored forage.
+Mid-quality hay goes to lactating fall-calving cows, so they'll be in good condition for rebreeding.
+The lessor-quality hay goes to spring calvers, which are dry during the winter when most stored forage is fed.

 FORAGE TESTS NOT ALL ALIKE

 Mize handles Pearson's forage tests, reporting back quality levels.
-Pearson takes the hay samples; Mize sends them to a commercial lab.
-Typically, he gets the near infrared reflectance spectroscopy (NIR) analysis done, rather than the more expensive wet chemistry analysis, which takes longer.
+Pearson takes the hay samples in, and Mize sends them to a commercial lab.
+Typically, they get the near-infrared reflectance spectroscopy (NIR) analysis done, rather than the more expensive wet chemistry analysis, which takes longer.

-The basic analysis, which currently costs $18.50 a sample, gives dry matter, CP, adjusted crude protein, neutral detergent fiber (NDF) digestibility and mineral content.
+The basic analysis gives dry matter, CP, adjusted crude protein, neutral detergent fiber (NDF) digestibility and mineral content.
 Estimated net energy for maintenance (NEM) and net energy for gain (NEG) are also included and are useful for growing animals, like stocker steers.

-Mize says TDN is also in the report but is an estimated number rather than an exact measurement.
+Mize says TDN is in the report but as an estimated number rather than an exact measurement.
 "Producers are familiar with TDN, and it works well for beef cows."